 King Records Jazz Legacy Tweet #24

-A number of notable jazz musicians did King recording sessions for Earl Bostic, including drummer Earl Palmer [“Anvil Chorus” & “Southern Fried”]; drummer Jimmy Cobb [“Flamingo” & “Sleep”]; pianists Luis Rivera [“Memories”], Jaki Byard [“Blip Boogie”] & Sir Charles Thompson [“Dark Eyes”]; organist Richard ‘Groove’ Holmes [“Telestar Drive”]; tenor saxophonists Stanley Turrentine [“What, No Pearls”] & Benny Golson [“Cherry Bean”]; alto saxophonist Benny Carter [“Dream”]; trumpeter Richard ‘Blue’ Mitchell [“Jungle Drums”]; guitarists Rene Hall [“La Cucaracha”], George Barnes [“Bugle Call Rag”] & Al Casey [“Serenade”]; bassist Johnny Pate [“Feeling Cool”], and, of course, the aforementioned Keter Betts [“Wrap Your Troubles in Dreams”] and John Coltrane [“Moonglow”] – subject of King jazz tweets #1 & 2, respectively.
+A number of notable jazz musicians did King recording sessions for Earl Bostic, including drummers Earl Palmer [“Anvil Chorus” & “Southern Fried”] and Jimmy Cobb [“Flamingo” & “Sleep”]; pianists Luis Rivera [“Memories”], Jaki Byard [“Blip Boogie”], and Sir Charles Thompson [“Dark Eyes”]; organist Richard ‘Groove’ Holmes [“Telestar Drive”]; tenor saxophonists Stanley Turrentine [“What, No Pearls”] and Benny Golson [“Cherry Bean”]; alto saxophonist Benny Carter [“Dream”]; trumpeter Richard ‘Blue’ Mitchell [“Jungle Drums”]; guitarists Rene Hall [“La Cucaracha”], George Barnes [“Bugle Call Rag”], and Al Casey [“Serenade”]; bassist Johnny Pate [“Feeling Cool”]; and, of course, the aforementioned Keter Betts [“Wrap Your Troubles in Dreams”] and John Coltrane [“Moonglow”] – subjects of King jazz tweets #1 & #2, respectively.

 King Records Jazz Legacy Tweet #25

-- May 4, 1955 in LA = 4 songs as the only tenor player (with Benny Carter joining Bostic on alto) including “Dream”; “East of the Sun”; and “For All We Know”
+- May 4, 1955 in Los Angeles = 4 songs as the only tenor player (with Benny Carter joining Bostic on alto) including “Dream”; “East of the Sun”; and “For All We Know”

-- Jan.
-11, 1956 in NYC = 4 songs as part of a sax section (with George Barnes on guitar) including “Bugle Call Rag”; “I Love You Truly”; “’Cause You’re My Lover”
+- January 11, 1956 in New York City = 4 songs as part of a sax section (with George Barnes on guitar) including “Bugle Call Rag”; “I Love You Truly”; and “’Cause You’re My Lover”

-- April 23, 1956 in LA – 4 songs as only tenor player (with Barney Kessel on guitar) including “I Hear a Rhapsody”; “Where or When”; and “Harlem Nocturne”
+- April 23, 1956 in Los Angeles – 4 songs as the only tenor player (with Barney Kessel on guitar) including “I Hear a Rhapsody”; “Where or When”; and “Harlem Nocturne”

-Benny Golson was also one of two tenor saxophonists on a Oct.
-17, 1951 session at Cincinnati’s King Studios for Moose Jackson that netted “I’ll Be Home for Christmas” and “I Never Loved Anyone But You,” plus one unissued track, “”I’ve Had a Hard Way to Go.”
+Benny Golson was also one of two tenor saxophonists who played at an October 17, 1951 King Studios session for Moose Jackson that produced “I’ll Be Home for Christmas” and “I Never Loved Anyone But You, (plus one unissued track, “I’ve Had a Hard Way to Go.”)

 King Records Jazz Legacy Tweet #26